Background

 Hysterectomy is the most common non–pregnancy-related major surgery performed on women in the United States.
 This surgical procedure involves removal of the uterus and cervix, and for some conditions, the fallopian tubes and ovaries.

-Reasons for choosing this operation are treatment of uterine cancer and various common noncancerous uterine conditions such as fibroids, endometriosis, prolapse, etc., that leads to disabling levels of pain, discomfort, uterine bleeding, and emotional stress.
+Reasons for choosing this operation are treatment of uterine cancer and various common noncancerous uterine conditions, such as fibroids, endometriosis, and prolapse, that lead to disabling levels of pain, discomfort, uterine bleeding, and emotional stress.

 Problem